ibexa/documentation-developer/docs/guide/checkout/checkout_api/checkout_events.md

 ## Post-form-checkout event

-After a form is submitted in the checkout, the shop throws the `siso_checkout.post_form_checkout` event to enable you to modify the submitted values and check them.
+After a form is submitted in the checkout, the shop throws the `ibexa.commerce.site_access.config.checkout.post_form_checkout` event to enable you to modify the submitted values and check them.
 You can use it, for example, to validate the address.
 For this to work, every checkout form must implement the `CheckoutFormInterface`.